note3crafter/AnywhereBackpack/README.md

 Each of backpack have their own ID that mean you can share with another people!

+### Command
+* Use `/backpack` to open backpack in hand
+* Use `/backpack ID` to open specific backpack with id (Permission: anywherebackpack.a2openspecificbackpack)

+You can configure command settings in config.yml

 ### How to use
 Open crafting table and place leather like
 ```